The Jake Effect

-The Jake Effect is an American situation comedy starring Jason Bateman, Nikki Cox, and Greg Grunberg.
+The Jake Effect is an American sitcom starring Jason Bateman, Nikki Cox, and Greg Grunberg.
 Seven episodes were produced, to premiere in midseason of 2002, but NBC cancelled the series before a single episode aired.

 In 2006, Bravo started airing the series in the "Brilliant But Cancelled" block.

 Synopsis

-Jake Galvin (Jason Bateman) is a successful lawyer who has grown disdainful of his job after his latest successful case allows a client to dump Paradichlorobenzine into the Wabash River.
+Jake Galvin (Jason Bateman) is a successful lawyer who has grown disdainful of his job after his latest successful case allows a client to dump Paradichlorobenzene into the Wabash River.
 Jake then decides to quit his job and join a program where professionals from other fields become teachers.